 The slow movement can be challenging and it builds muscle strength and endurance.
 It’s not like weight lifting or long-distance running, but you will feel and see improvements.

 Dance-like, flowy movements and stretches will enhance your mobility and balance.

-Proper breathing techniques, focusing, and a relaxed approach helps to reduce stress and anxiety.
+Proper breathing techniques, focusing, and a relaxed approach help to reduce stress and anxiety.

 It may help with arthritis and high blood pressure.
 While tai chi is not a cure for these conditions, it won’t hurt and it may alleviate the problem.

 Tai chi is safe for any age or fitness level.
 You can choose your own pace and difficulty level.